call911nowplz/Spiriten.cf/Server_Side/server_jars.md

 [ModLoaderMP](https://mcarchive.net/mods/modloadermp) : ModLoaderMP was the first multiplayer mod loader, supporting from Beta 1.4 to release 1.5.2.
 It is currently abandoned but is a neat piece of Minecraft history.

 # ------------------------------------------------------------------------------

+# Other | A-Z
+Server software that doesn't run on BukkitAPI

+[CanaryMod](https://github.com/CanaryModTeam/CanaryMod) : A fork of hMod for implementing some of Bukkit's patches.
+Used on the MinecraftOnline server.
+Not sure what versions.

+[Cauldron-js](https://github.com/vantezzen/cauldron-js) : Cauldron-js is just a proof of concept idea of running a 1.13.2 server entirely inside your web browser.
+Doesn't run great, but still an achievement.

+[Cleanstone](https://github.com/CleanstoneMC/Cleanstone) | Cleanstone is a rewrite of Minecraft servers from the ground up to support multi-core usage.
+It currently supports
+1.12.2 - 1.14 and occasionally recieves updates, but no new releases.

+[Cuberite](https://cuberite.org/) : Cuberite is a recode of Minecraft servers from the ground up with its own API and plugins.
+It currently supports 1.8 to 1.12.2.

+[Feather](https://github.com/feather-rs/feather) : Feather is a recode of Minecraft servers entirely in the Rust programming language, aimed at making the server run multicore - this would significantly increase performance.
+It currently only supports 1.16.5.
+Worth noting, their plugin API is not finished yet either.

+[hMod](https://github.com/traitor/Minecraft-Server-Mod/) : The first server type with server side mods (plugins) supported.
+It supported early Alpha versions.

+[LightStone](https://github.com/grahamedgecombe/lightstone) : All the way back in 2011 in Alpha 1.0.16 an attempted multi-core Minecraft server project was made.
+It didn't head anywhere, but is the predecessor to the Glowstone project.

+[McEx](https://github.com/McEx/McEx) : McEx was an experimental multi-core server written in rust and elixer, but was never released.

+[MineStom](https://github.com/Minestom/Minestom) : A 1.16.5 complete rewrite of Minecraft server.
+It removes all features (like the server knowing what a chest is) to be the ultimate plugin creator playground (no features in your way) as well as for the best optimization.
+It's not in a released state at the moment and pluginswill take longer to be developed on it.

+[NeptuneVanilla](https://github.com/NeptunePowered/NeptuneMod) : A continuation of CanaryMod under a new repository and name.

+[Project-Rainbow](https://ci.codecrafter47.de/job/Rainbow/) : Project-Rainbow was an attempt at overthrowing Bukkit with a new platform, but as we can tell that didn't work.

+[SpongeVanilla](https://www.spongepowered.org/) : SpongeVanilla exists for hosting a vanilla Minecraft server but with Sponge plugin support, it's like an alternative to Spigot.

+[Vanilla](https://www.minecraft.net/en-us/download/server) : The Vanilla jar is the server software provided by Mojang themselves.
+It is the slowest and has the least abilities, but it is a plain vanilla experience.

+# ------------------------------------------------------------------------------